Opinion: Making a Windrush documentary showed me how TV fails Black viewers

 Black filmmakers make up just 1 per cent of successfully entrants in the world’s major competitive film festivals while Black talent is underrepresented across the industry, particularly offscreen.
 This is not for a lack of efforts on the part of talented people.

-Very few Black directors have broken through in the UK; even trailblazers such as the late Menelik Shabbaz who emerged as a self-made director who told our stories in the 1980s.
+Very few Black directors have broken through in the UK; even trailblazers such as the late Menelik Shabbaz, who emerged as a self-made director in the 1980s and dedicated his life to telling our stories, attested to the systemic inequalities.

 This is not all in our heads.
 But the system isn’t broken; worse than that, it was never actually made to facilitate our advancement in the first place.

 In 2018, I set about securing footage myself and that’s what you’re watching here.
-I thought that if I could demonstrate how compelling these testimonies are, the big wigs would take it seriously.
+I thought that if I could demonstrate how compelling these testimonies are, the big wigs would take it seriously at some point.
 I didn’t want to become a household name through the production or eat well off of it – I simply wanted to tell these important stories.

 At the time, I had no excess funding to approach this idea in a big way, and it initally came down to a prayer, me, my videographer cousin and his reasonable-quality camera, along with a couple of cheap lights.
 Over the ensuing months, we drove up and down this country from Derby and Birmingham, back to London, to the homes of “Barrel Children”, where I interviewed them about their experiences of being left behind.